 The mission of the Worldwide LHC Computing Grid (WLCG) is to provide global computing resources for the storage, distribution and analysis of the data generated by the LHC.

-WLCG combines the computing resources of about 900 000 computer cores from over 170 sites in 42 countries, producing a massive distributed computing infrastructure that provides more than 12 000 physicists around the world with near real-time access to LHC data, and the power to process it.
+WLCG combines about 1.4 million computer cores and 1.5 exabytes of storage from over 170 sites in 42 countries.
+This massive distributed computing infrastructure provides more than 12 000 physicists around the world with near real-time access to LHC data, and the power to process it.

-It runs over 2 million tasks per day and, at the end of the LHC’s Run 2, global transfer rates regularly exceeded 60 GB/s.
+It runs over 2 million tasks per day and, at the end of the LHC’s LS2, global transfer rates exceeded 260 GB/s.

 These numbers will increase as time goes on and as computing resources and new technologies become ever more available across the world.